clement2019/ansible-project/README.md

 ### So i don't always have to do
 vi shell.sh

-### So my main point is that u dont have to write playbooks all the time u can also write from ansible cli
+#### So my main point is that u dont have to write playbooks all the time u can also write from ansible cli
-## Understanding Ad-hoc commands in Ansible
+#### Understanding Ad-hoc commands in Ansible
 To put simply, Ansible ad hoc commands are one-liner Linux shell commands and playbooks are like a shell script, a collective of many commands with logic.
 Ansible ad hoc commands come handy when you want to perform a quick task. task
-# To check the disk space on all hosts in an inventory file
+#### To check the disk space on all hosts in an inventory file
 ansible -i inventory all -m shell -a 'df -h'
 Or
 ansible -i inventory webservers -m shell -a 'df -h'
-# ansible ad hoc command to check the free memory or memory usage of hosts
+#### ansible ad hoc command to check the free memory or memory usage of hosts

 ansible -i inventory all -a "free -m"

-# to find ids on host machines
+#### to find ids on host machines

 ansible -i inventory webservers -m shell -a 'id'

-# to install apache on all machines
+### To install apache on all machines

 ansible -i inventory webservers -m apt -a 'name=apache2 state=present'

-# first create a file touch /tmp/my-file.txt on the control server and push it to all #machines
+### first create a file touch /tmp/my-file.txt on the control server and push it to all #machines

 touch /tmp/my-file.txt